hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_service.html.markdown

 * `sku_name` - (Optional) Specifies the SKU Name for this Spring Cloud Service.
 Possible values are `B0`, `S0` and `E0`.
 Defaults to `S0`.
 Changing this forces a new resource to be created.

+* `marketplace` - (Optional) A `marketplace` block as defined below.
+This field is applicable only for Spring Cloud Service with enterprise tier.

 * `network` - (Optional) A `network` block as defined below.
 Changing this forces a new resource to be created.

 * `config_server_git_setting` - (Optional) A `config_server_git_setting` block as defined below.
 This field is applicable only for Spring Cloud Service with basic and standard tier.